yanosz/mesh_testbed_generator/README.md

 2. Adapt templates in `files`
 3. Run `rake`

-OpenWRT Release (Chaos Calmer) and Platform (TL-WR842nd v2) is hardcoded in `Rakefile`.
+Lede Release (Reboot / 17.01.01) and Platform (TL-WR842nd v2) is hardcoded in `Rakefile`.
 You have to change it to support other platforms.

 Current Configuration
 ------------------------